 Quit iWeb if it’s running and do the following:

 A: We do all of our support via email since we’re a small organization.
-The downside is that you can’t talk to someone as quickly as dialing the phone.
-The upside is that you get help from the same people who wrote the software so the quality of answers is surprisingly high.
-Our goal is to be responsive and answer email once or twice a day.
+The upside to this is that you get help from the same people who wrote the software so the quality of answers are surprisingly high.
+Follow this link to contact us.